neocompounder/cneo-contract/README.md

 This cap is adjustable and will be revisited if it is ever close to being breached.

 ### Top Up GAS
-With enough `bNEO` reserves, NeoCompounder expects to be able to fund its own operations through the `feePercent GAS` that it sets aside from each compound operation.
+With enough `bNEO` reserves, NeoCompounder expects to be able to fund its own operations through the `feeBasisPoints GAS` that it sets aside from each compound operation.
-Until then, anyone can top up the contract's `GAS` reserves by tranferring `GAS` to the contract with a single string parameter `TOP_UP_GAS`.
+Until then, anyone can top up the contract's `GAS` reserves by tranferring `GAS` to the contract with null data.

 ---